 “Next year is Chicon 7, which I am 98.7% likely to attend.
 Both because of the potential for my name to be on the Campbell short list, and because Mike Resnick is the Guest-Of-Honor.
 You don’t say thanks to your Writer Dad by being a no-show at his GOH WorldCon in his own back yard — Mike lives in Cincinnati.
 So, barring a disaster, I will be on-deck for next year’s WorldCon.
 I deliberately played spectator this time, because I was new to the experience.
 Next year?
 I’ll be more actively structuring my time, to include putting my name in for panels and other events.
 After my cover story comes out this December, with the beautiful Bob Eggleton painting that was displayed in Reno, I think any lingering questions about my street cred can be laid to rest.”https://web.archive.org/web/20110831211956/http://bradrtorgersen.wordpress.com/2011/08/25/whirlkon-report-wrap-up/

 Brad’s multiple convention reports portray a convention in which Brad was able to widely network with many fans and authors broadly sympathetic to his genre stance or at a minimum, sociable.
 The convention program show (rather like the Hugo finalists) a mix of the old and the new.
-That program included a two hour session by SIGMA panel.
-SIGMA being the think tank of science fiction authors that consulted with the US Department of Homeland Security on potential threats and responses and which was a kind of heir to (and shared many of the same authors as) Jerry Pournelle’s Citizen’s Advisory Council on National Space Policy.
+That program included a two-hour session by the SIGMA panel.
+SIGMA was the think tank of science fiction authors that consulted with the US Department of Homeland Security on potential threats and responses and which was a kind of heir to (and shared many of the same authors as) Jerry Pournelle’s Citizen’s Advisory Council on National Space Policy.
 The convention also had a significant presence from Baen Books as well as from Brad Torgersen’s publisher at the time Analog Magazine and (as both Correia and Torgersen had noted) a major presence of authors from Utah.
 Major guests included the fantasy artist par-excellence Boris Vallejo and comic book author/artist Bill Willingham whose Fables series as well as being a critical and commercial success, also reflected Willingham’s right-leaning views.
-In short, it was a convention which had a lot to offer for a science fiction fan with right of centre views and this was reflected in the accounts of Larry Correia and Brad Torgersen at the time.
+In short, it was a convention that had a lot to offer for a science fiction fan with right of centre views and this was reflected in the accounts of Larry Correia and Brad Torgersen at the time.

 What is also notable is an absence.
 By 2011 it was difficult to leave no trace of widespread discussion on the Internet.
 It is true that issues with some platforms (such as LiveJournal) with deleted accounts can make it hard to follow the full back-and-forth of a discussion as it happened but the opposite is also true — it is next to impossible to erase a discussion altogether.
-Trawling through LiveJournal or web-searches in general provide almost nothing in terms of negative reviews or criticism of Larry Correia in 2011.
+Trawling through LiveJournal or web-searches, in general, provide almost nothing in terms of negative reviews or criticism of Larry Correia in 2011.
 There may be examples that have since been deleted but we can say with confidence that Correia’s Astounding Award nomination did not result in a large or visible backlash within fandom.
 If anything, it was largely ignored.